We add recipes all the time, bookmark your favourites!

-I always get a lot of requests when I’m with customers about the ‘right’ way to use their Aga range cooker and save money on running costs.
+We always get a lot of requests when with customers about the ‘right’ way to use their Aga range cooker and save money on running costs.
 The truth is that everyone differs in their preferences but there are a few things you can do to save money!
-Before you worry about any of this you’ll need to get the basics working right of course – see our page on how we can help you improve the efficiency of your Aga range cooker here.
+Before you worry about any of this you’ll need to get the basics working right of course – see our page on how we can help you improve the efficiency of your fossil Aga range cooker here.

 Run your Aga range cooker at the right temperature!
 The front thermometers on Aga range cookers are very inaccurate.
 New ones don't even have the black indicator line as it's often so far out!
 Use an oven thermometer to get the temperature right and then make a small mark in the aluminium front plate with a corkscrew or similar.
 See our FAQ for 'How hot should my Aga range cooker be?'